Xeragus/what_do_rappers_say/README.md

         data[rapper] = pickle.load(file)
 ```

-At this point you could check if the data was loaded correctly.
+At this point you could check if data was loaded correctly.
 We are done with obtaining data, now we proceed to the second step, cleaning data.

 ```python